 Course Type: Elective Courses

-Hundreds of millions of people of all ages around the world suffer from deadly obstructive sleep apnea.
-Obstructive Sleep Apnea (OSA) has been linked to Cardiovascular Disease, Cerebrovascular Accident, Endocrine Disorders, Hormonal Imbalance and Obesity to name a few.
+Hundreds of millions of people of all ages around the world suffer from snoring and deadly obstructive sleep apnea.
+Obstructive Sleep Apnea (OSA) has been linked to health issues such as: Cardiovascular Disease, Cerebrovascular Accident, Endocrine Disorders, Hormonal Imbalance and Obesity to name a few.
 Our medical colleagues are asking for our help in both screening and providing well designed Oral Appliance Therapy.
 OSA is the most common sleep-related breathing disorders.
 This type of apnea occurs due to distortions within the oral pharynx primarily when the throat muscles intermittently relax and block the airway during sleep.
 As dentists, we have the perfect setting to identify, help manage, and potentially protect the lives of OSA sufferers.

 Are you prepared to start SAVING LIVES?

-This three-day program presents an excellent introduction to evidence-based Dental Sleep Medicine and is designed to prepare dentists and their teams to confidently identify, refer and help co-manage patients with snoring and deadly obstructive sleep apnea.
-Participants will have the opportunity to learn about the relationships between sleep breathing disorders, Physiologic Dentistry and health.
+This program presents an excellent introduction to evidence-based Dental Sleep Medicine and is designed to prepare dentists and their teams to confidently identify, refer, and help co-manage patients with snoring and the potentially deadly effects of obstructive sleep apnea.
+Participants will have the opportunity to learn about the relationships between sleep breathing disorders, physiologic dentistry and general health.
 They can discover how to get started, immediately expanding their diagnostic acumen and scope of practice.
 Presentation and discussion will also pertain to patients that suffer with UARS (Upper Airway Resistance Syndrome).

 The goal of this course is for all participating dentists to become the Dental Sleep Physicians that medical sleep specialists want and need to recognize and refer patients.
 After completing this course, one will have an increased ability of discussing OSA with the patient along with what to do about OSA.
 Additionally, training will be given on how to read and interpret PSG’s as well as sleep studies.
 The possibility of knowing what to do about OSA when you return to your office on Monday morning should encourage you to experience this course!

 View our Course Information: